High Throughput Kinetic Screening for Optimum Therapeutics

 - Data integration: Combine binning and kinetics screening data for un-paralleled mAb evaluation

-Simultaneous kinetic analysis of 384 antigen/antibody binding interactions using Array SPR.
+Simultaneous kinetic analysis of 384 antigen/antibody binding interactions using high throughput SPR.
 (Top) The results from a single capture kinetics assay where a monovalent target (analyte) was titrated over 384 antibodies, each captured onto individual spots of a 384-array.
 Each panel represents the global kinetic analysis on a single spot; all 384 spots were analyzed in parallel (some spots are excluded).
 (Bottom) Enlarged view of the data from 3 spots showing antibodies that bound their target with diverse kinetics (low, medium, and high affinities, from left to right).

 Both the on-rate (ka) and off-rate (kd) of antibodies are of equal importance in determining antibody affinity and potency.
 Off-rate ranking alone can fail to meaningfully differentiate large groups of candidates.
 Combining measures of association and dissociation kinetics in a single experiment yields more thoughtful data sets that can be rapidly meshed with other criteria for candidate ranking.
 High throughput kinetics facilitates robust selection of candidate antibodies with binding profiles better aligned to specific therapeutic objectives.

-Two Strategies for High Throughput Kinetic Screening:
+Strategies for High Throughput Binding and Kinetic Screening:

 Coupled kinetics on up to 384 clones per assay: